deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/aws-redshift/documentation.md

 ## Redshift Distribution Key (DIST Keys)

-RedshiftDistributionKeys([DIST Keys](http://docs.aws.amazon.com/redshift/latest/dg/t_Distributing_data.html)) determine where data is stored in Redshift.
+Redshift DistributionKeys ([DIST Keys](http://docs.aws.amazon.com/redshift/latest/dg/t_Distributing_data.html)) determine where data is stored in Redshift.
 Clusters store data fundamentally across the compute nodes.
 Query performance suffers when a large amount of data is stored on a single node.

 The query optimizer distributes less number of rows to the compute nodes to perform joins and aggregation on query execution.
 This redistribution of data can include shuffling of the entire tables across all the nodes.

 Uneven distribution of data across computing nodes leads to the skewness of the work a node has to do and you don't want an under-utilised compute node.
 So the distribution of the data should be uniform.
 Distribution is per table.
 So you can select a different distribution style for each of the tables you are going to have in your database.

-## Types of Distribution Styles
+### Types of Distribution Styles

 Amazon Redshift supports three kinds of table distribution styles.

-- **Even distribution**
+#### Even distribution

 This is the default distribution styles of a table.InEven DistributiontheLeadernode of the cluster distributes the data of a table evenly across all slices, using a round-robin approach.

-- **Key distribution**
+#### Key distribution

 The data is distributed across slices by the leader node matching the values of a designated column.
 So all the entries with the same value in the column end up in the same slice.

-- **All distribution**
+#### All distribution

 Leader node maintains a copy of the table on all the computing nodes resulting in more space utilisation.
 Since all the nodes have a local copy of the data, the query does not require copying data across the network.
 This results in faster query operations.
 The negative side of usingALLis that a copy of the table is on every node in the cluster.
 This takes up too much of space and increases the time taken byCopy commandto upload data into Redshift.

-## Choosing the right Distribution Styles
+### Choosing the right Distribution Styles

 The motive in selecting a table distribution style is to minimize the impact of the redistribution by relocating the data where it was prior to the query execution.
 Choosing the right KEY is not as straightforward as it may seem.
 In fact, setting wrong DISTKEY can even worsen the query performance.

 Choose columns used in the query that leads to least skewness as the DISTKEY.
 The good choice is the column with maximum distinct values, such as the timestamp.
 Avoid columns with few distinct values, such as months of the year, payment card types.- If the table(e.g. fact table) is highly de-normalised and no JOIN is required, choose theEVENstyle.

-- ChooseALLstyle for small tables that do not often change.
+- Choose ALL style for small tables that do not often change.
 For example, a table containing telephone ISD codes against the country name.
-- It is beneficial to select aKEYdistribution if a table is used in JOINS.
+- It is beneficial to select a KEY distribution if a table is used in JOINS.
 Also, consider the other joining tables and their distribution style.
 - If one particular node contains the skew data, the processing on this node will be slower.
 This results in much longer total query processing time.
 This query under skewed configuration may take even longer than the query made against the table without a DISTKEY

 <https://hevodata.com/blog/redshift-distribution-keys>

 ## Data Distribution